ige-calcul/public-docs/docs/clusters/Gricad/dahu.md

 User login_gricad
 GatewayPorts yes
 ```

+*replace login_gricad with yours*

 Next, you need to set the correct rights:

 **chmod ugo-rwx .ssh/config**
 **chmod u+rw .ssh/config**

-keep read/write rights only for the user and the private key: id_rsa
+*keep read/write rights only for the user and the private key: id_rsa*

 Then, copy the ssh keys
  ```